-Haloes were identified in all simulation outputs using SUBFIND (Springel et al. 2001; Dolag et al. 2009), which initially links dark matter particles into FOF groups before separating them into selfbound 'subhaloes' by removing unbound material.
+Haloes were identified in all simulation outputs using SUB-FIND (Springel et al. 2001; Dolag et al. 2009), which initially links dark matter particles into friends-of-friends (FOF) groups before separating them into self-bound "subhaloes" by removing unbound material.
 If present, star and gas particles are associated with the FOF halo of their nearest DM particle.
 Note that FOF haloes are defined entirely by the DM density field, whereas the gravitational unbinding of substructure within them uses all particle types.

-FOF groups contain a dominant subhalo (referred to as the 'main' halo) that contains the majority of its mass, and a collection of lower mass substructures, many of which host 'satellite' galaxies.
-The galaxy that inhabits the main halo will be referred to as the 'central' galaxy.
+FOF groups contain a dominant subhalo (referred to as the "main" halo) that contains the majority of its mass, and a collection of lower-mass substructures, many of which host "satellite" galaxies.
+The galaxy that inhabits the main halo will be referred to as the "central" galaxy.

 SUBFIND records a number of attributes of each FOF halo and its entire hierarchy of subhaloes and satellite galaxies.
-These include - but are not limited to - their position $x_p$ (defined as the coordinate of the DM particle with the minimum potential energy), the radius and magnitude of the peak circular speed, $r{\text{max}}$ and $V{\text{max}}$ (which include contributions from all particle types), as well as the self-bound mass of each particle type.
+These include-but are not limited to-their position x_p (defined as the coordinate of the DM particle with the minimum potential energy), the radius and magnitude of the peak circular speed, $r{\rm max}$ and $V{\rm max}$ (which include contributions from all particle types), as well as the self-bound mass of each particle type.